InverterNetwork/contracts/docs/modules/fundingManager/bondingCurve/formulas/BondingSurface.md

 Because this contract is based on the ERC165 standard from OpenZeppelin, it inherits the given functionalities.
 These functionalities are described in the following sections:

-**supportsInterface**: The supportsInterface function allows other contracts to check which Interfaces the Bonding Surface contract implements.
+**supportsInterface**: The supportsInterface function allows other contracts to check which Interfaces the Quadratic Price Formula contract implements.
 This is used to ensure type safety, which isn't natively supported by Solidity.

 ## Central Functions